Kazakhstan–United States relations: Nuclear training

-Highly Enriched Uranium Removals
+Uranium removal

-The United States has been working with Kazakhstan to eliminate its excess Highly Enriched Uranium (HEU) since the completion of Project Sapphire in 1994, when the two countries cooperated to remove and ship to the United States approximately 600 kilograms of HEU from Kazakhstan.
-In recent years, the US Department of Energy / National Nuclear Security Administration (DOE/NNSA) Global Threat Reduction Initiative (GTRI) has returned almost 75 kilograms of HEU spent fuel to Russia and has downblended all remaining fresh HEU (33 kilograms) in-country.
-Once the final three research reactors are converted to LEU, (DOE/NNSA) will work with Kazakhstan to return the remaining 85 kg of HEU at these facilities to the Russian Federation for disposition.
+The U.S. has been working with Kazakhstan to eliminate its excess highly enriched uranium (HEU) since the completion of Project Sapphire in 1994, when the two countries cooperated to remove and ship approximately 600 kilograms of HEU from Kazakhstan to the U.S. In recent years, the DOE/NNSA Global Threat Reduction Initiative (GTRI) has returned almost 75 kilograms of HEU spent fuel to Russia and has down blended all 33 kilograms of remaining fresh HEU in-country.
+Once the final three research reactors are converted to low-enriched uranium (LEU), the DOE/NNSA will work with Kazakhstan to return the remaining 85 kilograms of HEU at these facilities to Russia for disposition.
 The next shipment will take place in late 2014 from the Institute of Nuclear Physics in Alatau.

-On 7 January 2015 the United States Department of Energy's National Nuclear Security Administration (DOE/NNSA) announced the removal of 36 kilograms (approximately 80 pounds) of highly enriched uranium (HEU) spent fuel from the Institute of Nuclear Physics (INP) in Almaty.
+On January 7, 2015, the DOE/NNSA announced the removal of 36 kilograms (approximately 80 pounds) of HEU spent fuel from the Institute of Nuclear Physics in Almaty.

-Kazakhstan and the United States agreed to work jointly to safely dispose of highly enriched uranium.
-The agreement was signed by US Under Secretary for Nuclear Security of the Department of Energy Lisa Gordon-Hagerty and Kanat Bozumbayev, the energy minister of Kazakhstan, at the IAEA's 63rd General Conference in September 2019.
+Kazakhstan and the U.S. agreed to work jointly to safely dispose of HEU.
+The agreement was signed by the U.S. Under Secretary for Nuclear Security of the Department of Energy Lisa Gordon-Hagerty and Kanat Bozumbayev, the energy minister of Kazakhstan, at the IAEA's 63rd General Conference in September 2019.

-HEU and Plutonium Security and Disposition
+Uranium and plutonium disposition

-The United States has worked with Kazakhstan to complete the transportation of 10 metric tons of HEU and 3 metric tons of plutonium – enough material to make 775 nuclear weapons – from the Kazakhstan BN-350 facility in Aktau to a secure facility in the northeastern part of the country.
-Currently, Kazakhstan is in the processing of performing a feasibility study to evaluate options for final disposition of this material.
+The U.S. has worked with Kazakhstan to complete the transportation of 10 metric tons of HEU and 3 metric tons of plutonium—enough material to make 775 nuclear weapons—from the Kazakhstan BN-350 facility in Aktau to a secure facility in the northeastern part of the country.
+Currently, Kazakhstan is in the process of conducting a feasibility study to evaluate options for the final disposition of this material.